holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 ![Shiny](https://github.com/holken1/deploying-r-on-cloud/blob/master/shiny-on-ibm-cloud/img/shiny.png?raw=true "Shiny")

-The NodePort service works but is a little fiddly.
-The IP number can also change when the worker node is removed or re-created.
-If you upgrade to a Standard cluster (not free) you can use the LoadBalancer or Ingress type of service instead.
-Not only will it give you an IP and port number directly, it will also balance the load when you have multiple instances of your app running, which greatly helps with performance for Shiny applications.
+The NodePort service works, but is a little fiddly.
+The IP number will also change if the worker node is removed or re-created.
+If you upgrade to a Standard cluster (non-free) you can use the LoadBalancer or Ingress type of service instead.
+Not only will it give you an IP and a configurable port number, it will also allow you to have multiple instances of your app running behind a load balancer.
+This greatly improves performance for Shiny applications.

 ## Summary